Simulation Theory World Tour

 The Simulation Theory World Tour was a world concert tour by English rock band Muse, in support of their eighth studio album, Simulation Theory (2018).
 The tour began in Houston, Texas on 22 February 2019 and ended in Lima, Peru on 15 October 2019.
 Numerous acts appeared as the opening act, including Tom Morello, Walk the Moon, Nothing But Thieves and SWMRS.

 The tour grossed $102.3 million, with more than 1.3 million tickets sold, based on 55 reported dates.

-Muse – Simulation Theory, a film containing live footage from the shows at The O2 Arena in London from 14–15 September 2019, as well as additional filmed scenes, was released on 17 August 2020 in IMAX cinemas worldwide with a digital download release on 21 August.
+Muse – Simulation Theory, a film containing live footage from the shows at The O2 Arena in London from 14 to 15 September 2019, as well as additional filmed scenes, was released on 17 August 2020 in IMAX cinemas worldwide with a digital download release on 21 August.

 Background

 The Simulation Theory World Tour featured a new enhanced experience package that allowed access to an exclusive mixed reality pre-show party, powered by Microsoft.
 This included three original virtual reality games, inspired by tracks from Simulation Theory.
 Additional enhanced experience perks included a premium concert ticket, show-specific poster, interactive photo experience with props and memorabilia from the band's latest videos, and more.